nicky-nym/nicky-nym.github.io/index.md

   > City clusters already exist of course, like the Randstad in the Netherlands, which links Amsterdam, Rotterdam, The Hague, and Utrecht.
 The urban development around San Francisco Bay could also be considered a city cluster.
 What is different with the Chinese concept of cluster is their scale.
 The Randstad connects only 7 million people, while San Francisco Bay (including Silicon Valley) has only 6.2 million people.
 By contrast, the urban cluster of the Pearl River Delta already had 65 million people in 2010, larger than the entire population of the United Kingdom but concentrated on less than 10,000 square kilometers!
 The recent urban cluster including Beijing-Tianjin-Hebei links together more than 105 million people.[^bertaud]

-  * <a name="jevons"></a>**Jevons paradox**
-    * The or Jevons effect, says that if it becomes possible to use a resource more and more efficiently, then instead of using less of the resource, people actually use more.
-Total consumption increases because demand increases as efficiency drives the costs down.

-  * <a name="induced-demand"></a>**Induced demand**
-    * If you add lanes to a freeway, it leads to more trips, not faster trips
-    * <a name="induced-demand"></a>**Induced demand** says that as the supply of a resource increases, more of it will be consumed.
-If you add a new lane to a congested highway, it does not reduce congestion, but instead increases the total number of trips made.
-Induced demand might be better described as **latent demand**.
-The demand was actually there all along, there was just a lack of supply to meet the demand.
-The concept of induced demand is often used as an argument against increasing roadway traffic capacity.
-I think this is misguided.
-The existance of latent demand is a sign that we should be striving to increase the supply of transportation capacity, and increase [Kinematic Range](#kinematic-range).[^wiki_induced_demand]